We understand how frustrating strike action will be for our students and staff.

 - KCLSU Advice – impartial academic advice for students with issues affecting their studies.

-If you are struggling with your mental health, you can may also wish to seek support from our Counselling & Mental Health Support Service.
-A range of support is available outside King's usual working hours (9.00-17.00, Monday to Friday).
+If you were struggling with your mental health, you might also wish to seek support from our Counselling & Mental Health Support Service.
+A range of support would remain available outside King's usual working hours (09.00-17.00, Monday to Friday).
 For more information, including our King's Counselling Online service, please visit our article on Mental health support during evenings, weekends & vacation periods.

-Important to know: The services listed above are not able to answer questions about the industrial action.
+Important to know: The services listed above would not be able to answer questions about the industrial action.

-Not all programmes will be impacted by industrial action because not all staff will take part.
-This means any potential impact will be variable and specific.
-As a result, the university will not be making any general changes to tuition fees due to industrial action taking place.
+When industrial action takes place, not all programmes are impacted because not all staff take part; any potential impact is variable and specific.
+As a result, the university does not make any general changes to tuition fees due to industrial action.

-If you feel that your education has been impacted, you have the right to complain through a formal process.
-Complaints are always considered on their own merits, on a case-by-case basis and outcomes will be specific to individual circumstances.
-This will include consideration of the ways in which mitigation may have been applied for any teaching that did not take place.
+If you feel that your education has been impacted by industrial action, you have the right to complain through a formal process.
+Complaints are always considered on their own merits, on a case-by-case basis, and outcomes are specific to individual circumstances.
+This includes consideration of the ways in which mitigation has been applied for any teaching that hasn't taken place.

 Can I complain about disruption due to industrial action?